OutSystems/docs-product/src/extensibility-and-integration/integrate-external-db-ib.md

 tags:
 ---

-# Integrate with an external database using Integration Builder (Technical Review)
+# Technical Preview - Integrate with an external database using Integration Builder

 You can integrate your applications  with external databases including DB2 iSeries, MySQL, Oracle, Azure SQL, and SQL Server using Integration Builder.
 Once you establish a database connection, you can develop apps in Service Studio that query and aggregate data that resides in the external database.
 Your app can extract, load, transform, and update data from the external database.